Born : August 8th, 1952 in Yokohama

 Directly connected with Higashi Ginza Station on Hibiya and Asakusa Lines.

 Much of the looks from the former building on the same site was retained.
 However there is also a 28-story building attached behind that has certainly changed the skyline of the area.
-For about 25 days a month, there is a Kabuki act regularly played here and you can watch a single act for as little as 1,000 JPY.
+Watching kabuki will be an unforgettable experience, though the option to watch just a single act ("makumi") is no longer possible since the pandemic.

 Nezu Museum (renewal, 2009)